konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 #### Run in Angular

-In [this link](https://www.ais.com/using-a-vue-component-in-an-angular-app/) you will see a step by step on how to use the Document Validation UI in an Angular application.
+At [this link](https://www.ais.com/using-a-vue-component-in-an-angular-app/) you will see a step by step on how to use the Document Validation UI in an Angular application.

 ### Iframe integration

 #### HTML iframe as Public Document

 You can mark your Documents as public.
-Marking Documents as public will generate a read-only, publicly accessible view that does not require authentication.
+Marking Documents as public will generate a read-only, publicly accessible URL that does not require authentication.
 This allows you to share a link to the Document and its extracted data, or embed it in another website.
 See [Read Only mode](./modes.md/#read-only-mode) for reference.

 ##### Share a Document with a link